SergiuB/blog/content/post/tap-arrow-functions.md

   smartyPants = false
 +++

-Here's a neat trick I recently became aware of, to ease my pain with debugging single expression arrow functions (no curly brackets).
+Here's a neat trick I recently became aware of, that helped ease my pain debugging single expression arrow functions (no curly brackets).

 Anyone who has a more functional style of programming will tend to use a lot of these tiny, concise functions to compose them in bigger functions.
 They are also heavily used in React functional components.